poelstra/ts-stream/README.md

 List of most notable changes for each release.
 For details, just see the commits between each version tag on GitHub.

+2.0.1 (2019-07-21):
+- Update devDependencies to fix security warnings
+- Move remap-istanbul to devDependencies

 2.0.0 (2018-10-29):
 - No longer make `.forEach()` and friends bounce end error back by default (#35, thanks @martinheidegger)
   - Note: it's still returned from `.result()`, and thus the result of `.forEach()` itself